c4a8-web/shared-components/WORKFLOW.md

 A tag is basically a specific version that can then be deployed and released.
 You can do this through your git client or through the [Github website](https://github.com/c4a8-web/shared-components/releases/new).
 Usually you use the latest master / main branch to create a tag from.
 The Structure is _Major Version.Minor Version.Patch_.
 So for instance usually you would just increase the last number so if you are on 0.0.10 you would increase it to 0.0.11.
 If you made a bigger change you can also increase the minor version and if you made a big change you can also increase the major version.
+If you use the github interface you will always create a release with the newly added tag.
+So after you created the tag + the release.
+Simply go to the releases tab and delete the release.
+The Tag will stay there.

 3. Check if your tag is pushed